Books for your library

 ORDER HERE

-Rebekah Trittipoe is one who knows what it means to “go the distance”.
+Rebekah Trittipoe knows what it means to “go the distance”.
 This committed Christian runs—and survives—ultra marathons, which find her on jaunts of up to 100 miles at a time.
 Amidst sometimes unthinkable conditions Rebekah—determined to meet her goal—grinds on.

 As with her extreme running, Rebekah's dedication to God’s Word is steadfast and focused.
 Just as she encourages fellow runners to keep their eyes open to the beauty around them during a trek through challenging terrain, Rebekah inspires other believers to look for God's revelation not so much in theological treatise, but in the mundane things of life—watching a simple sunrise, pulling weeds, taking in orphaned kittens, or hauling rocks for a backyard path.